mvolkmann/blog/src/web-dev-tips.md

 - `:blank` matches form elements that are empty.

-- `:placeholder-shown` matches form elements elements that are currently displaying their placeholder text.
+- `:placeholder-shown` matches form elements that are currently displaying their placeholder text.

 - `:checked` matches checkboxes and radio buttons that are toggled on.